From Microbial Fuel Cell To MEC Using Anode Bacteria-Homo-acetogens

 The bacteria are grown in the Mason jar-sized positive chamber of the MEC called anode.
 To grow these bacteria they can be feed with waste materials such as livestock manure or other farm waste.
 While munching on their food and growing they will be transferring electrons onto the electrode to make electricity.

 Another interesting process that happens when these bacteria are fed with organic compounds is that it establishes relationship or syntrophy with homo-acetogens present in the organic feeds -the fermenters, and other anode respiring bacteria (ARB).
 With the help of a chemical 2-bromoethane, such collaboration performs selective inhibitions of methanogens - hydrogen consuming microbes, thereby increasing hydrogen production efficiency.
-Dr. Parameswaran says, "We were able to establish that these homo-acetogens can prevail and form relationships." he further explains that their next focus is on sustaining such syntrophic relations between homo-acetogens and anode bacteria in the absence of chemical inhibitors.
-Dr. Prathap Parameswaran

 The discovery of these specialized bacteria (sometimes known as electric microbes) for fuel cell application opens the possibility of wastewater treatment and clean energy generation.
 Exciting!